 To ensure the protection of vital company and customer data, organizations must take a proactive approach to IT Access Management.
 This includes having complete visibility into potential risks, and the ability to quickly and efficiently address them.
 Solutions that can manage and secure access to a wide range of cloud-based applications and environments are essential for IT and Security teams.

 Overall, IT Access Management is a continuous process that requires a proactive mindset, regular monitoring, and constant updates to safeguard sensitive information.

-Nira is a real-time access control system that provides complete visibility and management over who has access to your company documents in Google Workspace and more.
+Nira is a Cloud Document Security system that provides complete visibility and management over who has access to your company documents in Google Workspace and more.
 Nira provides a single, comprehensive view of who has access to valuable cloud-based company data.
 It allows you to easily find and identify risks, quickly control access and fix issues, and efficiently automate the process through policy enforcement and remediation delegation.
 Nira also enables employees to manage and control who has access to their information, without needing technical expertise.